 Testing was performed according to instructions from manufacturers.
-Briefly, GIP excretion was quantified by a sandwich ELISA kit (iVYLISA GIP-S®, Biomedal S.L.; Sevilla, Spain) designed to detect and quantify gluten immunogenic peptides (containing similar epitopes to those found in the immunodominant α-gliadin 33-mer peptide) in samples.
+Briefly, GIP excretion was quantified by a sandwich ELISA kit (iVYLISA GIP-S®, Biomedal S.L.; Sevilla, Spain) designed to detect and quantify GIPs (containing similar epitopes to those found in the immunodominant α-gliadin 33-mer peptide) in samples.
 Stool samples were incubated for 60 min at 50ºC with gentle agitation in 9 mL of Universal Gluten Extraction Solution (UGES; Biomedal S.L.; Seville, Spain) per gram of stool to release the GIP from the stool matrix.
 The extracted sample was then added to a plate coated with A1/G12 monoclonal antibodies that specifically detect the epitopes of wheat prolamin (gliadin), rye (secalin) and barley (hordein).
 Details on analytics and detection limit are shown in Table 1[10].

 GIP in stools and urine by PoCT

-PoCT in stool and urine samples,was performed by lateral flow immunoassays (GlutenDetect®; Biomedal S.L., Spain).
+PoCT in stool and urine samples was performed by lateral flow immunoassays (GlutenDetect®; Biomedal S.L., Spain).
 First, 2 mL urine samples were mixed with 0.7 mL of the manufacturer solution.
-If gluten peptides are present, they react with the conjugated antibodies (monoclonal antibodies A1 and G12) previously fixed in the lateral flow stripproducing a red line in the result window.
-A control antibody-antigen reaction is generated to confirm the correct flow and conditions for the binding of antibodies, which generates a green line, indicating correct test performance.
-Positive results are revealed by two lines (red and green) and negative results are indicated with a single green line.
-The limit of quantification in stool and urine are shown in Table 1.
+If gluten peptides are present, they react with the conjugated antibodies (monoclonal antibodies A1 and G12) previously fixed in the lateral flow strip, producing a red line in the result window.
+A control antibody-antigen reaction is generated to confirm the correct flow and conditions for antibody binding, which generates a green line to indicate correct test performance.
+Positive results are revealed by two lines (red and green) and negative results are indicated by a single green line.
+The limits of quantification in stool and urine are shown in Table 1.

 CeD serology tests

-CeD-related serology included: (1) IgA a-tTG (QUANTA Lite TM, h-tTG IgA, INOVA Diagnostic Inc.; San Diego, CA, United States) by ELISA; and (2) IgA deamidated gliadin peptide (IgA DGP) antibodies both by ELISA.
+CeD-related serology included: (1) IgA a-tTG (QUANTA Lite TM, h-tTG IgA, INOVA Diagnostic Inc.; San Diego, CA, United States) by ELISA; and (2) IgA deamidated gliadin peptide (IgA DGP) antibodies, both by ELISA.
 Cut-off for both antibodies was 20 IU/mL.
 Characteristics of the serologic test have been reported in previous studies[14].

 Estimation of gluten intake by dietary recall

-During the three-day dietary recall, patients were encouraged to be explicit about foods, brands consumed, management strategies and food processing.
-Although, patients were asked to avoid major changes to their usual GFD, eventual modifications were not determined.
+During the 3-d dietary recall, patients were encouraged to be explicit about foods, brands consumed, management strategies and food processing.
+However, patients were asked to avoid major changes to their usual GFD, and eventual modifications were not determined.
 A second expert dietitian, blinded to clinical and laboratory results, determined the potential gluten consumption for each dietary report.
-The degree of adherence was estimated as follows: (1) patients with no evidence of transgression; and (2) patients non-adherentwith the diet, which included voluntary or inadvertent transgression with known sources containing gluten, and patients with intake of gluten traces (when hidden gluten or cross contamination was not controlled)[15].
+The degree of adherence was estimated as follows: (1) patients with no evidence of transgression; and (2) patients non-adherent to the diet, which included voluntary or inadvertent transgression with known sources containing gluten, and patients with intake of gluten traces (when hidden gluten or cross contamination was not controlled)[15].

 Statistical analysis

-The study was approved by the institutional Ethical Committee (CEI) and the Local Research Committee (CODEI) from Dr. C. Bonorino Udaondo Gastroenterology Hospital.
+The study was approved by the Institutional Ethical Committee (CEI) and the Local Research Committee (CODEI) from Dr. C. Bonorino Udaondo Gastroenterology Hospital.
 A written consent was obtained from all patients.
-Data was analyzed using MedCalc (ver.
-11.2.1.0; MedCalc Software; bvba).Comparison between GIP excretion tests and degree of compliance with the GFD was estimated without considering the existence of a gold standard test.
+Data were analyzed using MedCalc (ver.
+11.2.1.0; MedCalc Software; bvba).Comparison between GIP excretion tests and degree of compliance with the GFD was estimated, without considering the existence of a gold standard test.
 Data are reported as mean and standard deviation or median and range, according to distribution.
 The proportion (%) of positive or negative tests was established.
-Results were analyzed using ttest or Mann-Whitney or Fisher exacttest, as appropriate according to data distribution.
+Results were analyzed using t-tests, Mann-Whitney tests or Fisher exact tests as appropriate, according to data distribution.
 Concordance between dietary reports and GIP excretion was determined by using the Cohen´s kappa.

 RESULTS